jtdaugherty/brick/docs/guide.rst

 ``Brick.Main.lookupViewport`` and the ``IO`` monad via ``liftIO``.

-To use ``handleEvent`` in your program, invoke it on the relevant piece of state in our event handler, e.g.,
+To use ``handleEvent`` in your program, invoke it on the relevant piece of state in your event handler, e.g.,

 .. code:: haskell